oknk/presskit/_projects/seaquence.md

   The musical composition design approach is one that encourages exploration and education.
 By tying visual interface components to their synthesis counterparts, a composer who is unfamiliar with synthesizer or musical concepts are encouraged to experiment and create sounds freely.
 Creatures appear to swim under a microscope, both representing an exploration of the unseen and unknown, and a discovery of new sounds and tones.
 The online browser encourages users to browse what other people have made, and share their own creations.
 If a user starts a composition from an existing session, the family tree is maintained so you can always trace back up the tree to the parent session."

 features:
-  - "Fully-featured polyphonic synthesis engine."
+  - "Full-featured polyphonic synthesis engine"
-  - "Dynamically spatialized mixer & stereo-panning engine."
+  - "Dynamic spatial mixer & stereo-panning engine"
-  - "Up to 10 Simultaneous creature voices, with up to 5 note polyphony per creature voice."
+  - "Pro-Level audio features and effects including state-variable filter, delay, and more!"
-  - "Individual creature physics and swim patterns."
+  - "Amplitude and and filter envelope editors"
-  - "Professional synthesis features including filters, delay, and more!"
+  - "Up to 10 simultaneous creature voices, with up to 5-note polyphony per voice"
-  - "16-step sequencer with scale editor, octave, and transpose."
+  - "Unique creature physics and swim behaviors -- swimmin pattern is based on the note sequence!"
-  - "5 oscillator waveform types."
+  - "16-step sequencer with scale editor, octave, transpose, swing, and more!"
-  - "Amplitude and and filter envelope editors."
+  - "5 oscillator waveform types"
-  - "Social sharing features -- Share links to your creations with your friends!"
+  - "Social sharing features -- Share your creations with your friends!"
-  - "Parent Links are maintained -- Trace back the family tree to the parent session."
+  - "Parent Links are maintained -- Trace back the family tree of a composition!"
-  - "MIDI i/o -- Connect Seaquence to external gear!"
+  - "MIDI I/O -- Seaquence can talk to external gear!"

 trailers:
   - name: Trailer